Scroll Down To Order

 At 42 minutes, our defense held off a dangerous attack by Paraguay, reacted with a series of triangle passes, Pulisic made a pass to Sergino Dest who attacked quickly on the right line, He charged, made a perfect pass to Weston McKennie, #7, a series of passes resulted in Tillman ending with a shot—but this time the 6'7 Paraguyan goalie stopped us cold.
 Then, it went into a 5-min overtime.

 In the closing minute, the U.S. reached with a last minute energy surge.
 The desire by the U.S. team was incredible.
 Tillman, using his instinct, did not do a long pass in the air which so many British like to do.
-I've been watching World Cup matches so long, I know what I am talking about, Tillman’s long pass was made to Balogun to his feet.
+I've been watching World Cup matches so long, I know what I am talking about.
+Tillman’s long pass was made to Balogun to his feet.
 He ran and was able to get inside the penalty box.
 A Paraguayan defender tried to slide in and steal the ball with his tackle, but Balogun kept his composure, despite being clipped by the feet, by the foe.
 Anyone else might have tumbled, but Balogun was too strong, he acted like if he was going to shoot it but cut to his left, without breaking his stride.
 That left the Paraguayan one step behind, who went the wrong way at first.
 In his cut to the left, Balogun kept control of the ball and in the next step he hit it hard with his left foot that caused the ball to sail into the upper left corner of the net.
 The goalie was too late to respond, and the U.S A. was on top at half-time 3-0!
 Like forward’’s of past times with the highest caliber, like Romario, Ronaldinho, Donovan, Pele, he never lost his composure and made a precision kick that landed a point.

 Watch this beautiful link, one of many found on the social internet, that shows the wonderful game.
 The rest of the half was relatively the same, even with changes in the team lineup.
 You had the right guys for the right time, and nobody let up on the unrelenting pressure.
 With a commanding lead, Pochettino even benched Pulisic.
 I think it was a smart move.
 Comments stated he was injured; slight calf hurt.
 Before the match ended, Balogun almost scored again.
 Around the 76 minute, Pepi received a pass in front of the net, but he blew the shot.
 Nevertheless, with the oldest man on the field, Tim Ream as Captain, he made sure our defense did not mess up throughout much of the game.
 The U.S. remained relentless with their constant pressure and, about the 97th min, Gio Reyna delivered one more beautiful score.
 Gooool!
 What a gorgeous shot and beyond the reach of the 6’7, goalie.
 The U.S. defense surprised the heck out of me in the way they shifted from a 5 back to a 3 back line when they attacked.
 To me, it is like doing a General Patton attack and hit them where "they ain't."